-The management seminar for fiscal 2020 has been cancelled.
+The management seminar for fiscal 2021 was held online.

-unit FY2016 FY2017 FY2018 FY2019 FY2020

-Number of partner co 15 14 15 16 12

-Number of participan companies (cumulativ people) • no. of person 300 390 306 511 402

-Number of partner co • 109 103 110 113

-Number of participan seminars from partne no. of person 238 231 226 223

-• Coverage С С С С С
+unit FY2017 FY2018 FY2019 FY2020 FY2021 Number of partner companies participating in the training 14 15 16 12 13 Number of participants from partner companies (cumulative number of people) no. of person 390 306 511 402 546 Number of partner companies participating in management seminars 103 110 113 93 Number of participants in management seminars from partner companies no. of person 231 226 223 147 Coverage е С С С С С

-^{} Enhancement: the term we use to describe our maintenance and operation services for information systems.
+\ Enhancement: the term we use to describe our maintenance and operation services for information systems.

 Since enhancement also includes improvements and proposals, we see it more as a full service operation providing support for our clients' entire business operations and systems.